brady-welsh/2019_CampyPerio_Hons/2_MALT/ACAD-MALT-Alignment.md

 `ncbi-genome-download --format fasta --genus Campylobacter bacteria --assembly-level complete`

-The reference sequences where then compiled in the same directory to be ran through `malt-build` using the following script:
+The reference sequences (listed in Campylobacter-complete-refseqs.txt) where compiled in the same directory to be ran through `malt-build` using the following script:

     #!/bin/bash
     #SBATCH -p highmem